heraldgo/herald/README.md

 Register the trigger in herald with a name.
 Each trigger has a name which will be used as an identifier in router.
+The name must be all different for triggers.
+Registering a same name will overwrite the old one.

 ```go
 h.RegisterTrigger("tick", &tick{